-The College appointed internal auditor will produce an annual report for the governing body on its' activities during the year.
+The College appointed internal auditor will produce an annual report for the Board of Management governing body on its' activities during the year.
 The report must include an opinion on the adequacy and effectiveness of the College's risk management, internal control, and governance.
-The report must be presented to the College's Audit Committee and subsequently to the Board of Management, and a copy sent to the SFC.
+The report must be presented to the College's Audit and Risk Committee and subsequently to the Board of Management, and a copy sent to the SFC.

-The internal auditor is expected to attend, as a minimum, any meetings of the Audit Committee where relevant matters of internal reporting and control are being considered.
+The internal auditor is expected to attend, as a minimum, any meetings of the Audit and Risk Committee where relevant matters of internal reporting and control are being considered.